yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/mysql-oracle.md

 ---
-title: MySQL and Oracle issues
+title: MySQL and Oracle
-linkTitle: MySQL and Oracle issues
+linkTitle: MySQL and Oracle
+headcontent: Known issues when migrating data from MySQL or Oracle.
 description: Refer to the known issues when migrating data using YugabyteDB Voyager and suggested workarounds.
 menu:
   preview: